-Which city is cheaper, Dubrovnik or Saint Petersburg?
+Which place is cheaper, Dubrovnik or Saint Petersburg?

 These are the overall average travel costs for the two destinations.

 Should I visit Saint Petersburg or Dubrovnik?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Saint Petersburg is a beautiful city that sits on the eastern edge of the Baltic Sea.
 Its historical city center is threaded with canals and architecturally impressive buildings, leaving little doubt as to why this city is a UNESCO World Heritage Site.
 It is the second largest city in Russia, but perhaps a favorite among travelers.
 The metropolitan area has a population of over 5 million as well as an impressive culture with fascinating museums, restaurants, and architecture.
 The city has no shortage of sights and attractions, and many days can be passed while you wander its intricate streets.

 Dubrovnik, the "Pearl of the Adriatic", is a beautiful walled city in southern Croatia that sits on the edge of the Adriatic Sea.
 It's a small city, with only about 40,000 residents, but it's become one of the most significant tourist destinations in the Mediterranean.
 It is also a UNESCO World Heritage Site.